 What exactly is TMJ dysfunction?
-Let’s just say it’s that time of the year when there’s always plenty of eating and drinking and it’s not the best time to have TMJ dysfunction.
+Let’s just say at Christmas, it’s that time of the year when there’s always plenty of eating and drinking and it’s not the best time to have TMJ dysfunction.

 Have you experienced jaw pain or clicking?
 Do you also suffer from neck pain or headaches?
 These can sometimes be caused by the jaw joints.